Racial Equity & Justice Education Resource Guide

-At the core of Flocabulary is hip-hop, a cultural movement started by Black and Latinx youth in New York in the early ’70s.
+At the core of Flocabulary is hip-hop, a cultural movement started by Black and Hispanic youth in New York in the early ’70s.
 It’s important to understand the history of hip-hop and the socio-cultural and economic circumstances from which it emerged when teaching with Flocabulary.
 Why?
 We must honor where the music came from, especially in a society that has historically marginalized Black voices.
-For a primer on the history of hip-hop culture, watch our Hip-Hop Fundamentals video.
-New to Flocabulary?
-We recommend that you watch our How to Use video for a broad overview of the product, including features like Discuss Mode, Vocab Game, and Lyric Lab.
+Keep reading to explore our Racial Equity and Justice Education Resource Guide.
+Watch our Hip-Hop Fundamentals video for a primer on the history of hip-hop culture.

-What resources do we have to confront anti-Black racism in the classroom?
+What resources can I use to teach racial equity in the classroom?

-We have a growing library of nearly 40 videos that support antiracist teaching and learning, including biographies of Black Americans, key cultural and historical events that contextualize present-day race relations, and SEL skills to help students engage in compassionate, productive conversations around race.
-Many of these videos are free even if you don’t have a Flocabulary account.
-Below, you’ll also find an implementation guide, suggestions for educators doing this challenging work, and a summary of the ways Flocabulary is a culturally responsive tool.
+We have a growing library of 40+ videos that support racial equity teaching and learning, including biographies of Black Americans, key cultural and historical events that contextualize present-day race relations, and social and emotional learning skills to help students engage in compassionate, productive conversations around race.
+Many of these videos are free, even if you don’t have a Flocabulary account.
+Below, you’ll also find an implementation guide, suggestions for educators doing this challenging work, and a summary of how Flocabulary is a culturally responsive tool.

 Get inspired by Black American historical figures while learning about their contributions and the character strengths that helped them to succeed.

 - Booker T. Washington & W.E.B.
 Du Bois